Negotiating your nurse practitioner contract can feel intimidating!

 If you do not have any prior nurse practitioner experience, you do not have the amount of RVUs or income that you have generated.
 However, being aware of what types of patients and how many that practice sees, can help you figure a rough estimate of how much income you can generate.

 Advanced practice registered nurses need to remember we need to generate enough money to cover the overhead expenses.
 Revenue generated will need to pay for the light bill, electronic medical record, support staff, supplies, etc. Nurse practitioners need to bring in enough money to the practice to cover these overhead costs.
+This can create tremendous leverage in a nurse practitioner contract negotiation.

 But it may also be surprising to calculate just how much money you are bringing in.
 Knowing your numbers will make it easier to ask for a raise and/or productivity bonuses.
 However, showing the person hiring you that you are aware of these business aspects of healthcare will be beneficial.